 3.1.
-Peak temperatures from vitrinite reflectance
+Peak Temperatures From Vitrinite Reflectance

-Vitrinite reflectance analysis is used to quantify the heating of the sediments during burial, and in this study, helped to select the thermochronometer most appropriate to constrain the depositional ages of the sedimentary series.
-Sampling strategy and analytical procedure are provided in Appendix A in Supplementary Informations (SI) [(ASTM), 2010; Barker and Pawlewicz, 1994].
+Vitrinite reflectance analysis is used to guantify the heating of the sediments during burial and, in this study, helped to select the thermochronometer most appropriate to constrain the depositional ages of the sedimentary series.
+Sampling strategy and analytical procedure are provided in Text S1 in the supporting information [American Society for Testing and Materials, 2010; Barker and Pawlewicz, 1994].
 The samples collected for the vitrinite reflectance analysis are composed of large coaly or banded coal particles with almost no mineral matter.
-They are entirely made of vitrinite, mostly derived from woody tissues, with almost no other macerals such as organic constituents derived from other non-woody tissue like spores, pollen, resin or other oxidized constituents (i.e., fusinites) [(ICCP), 2001].
-All the samples yielded values below $0.5\% R_m$ , in the upper to lower range of lignite (Figure 4a and Figure A1 in Appendix
+They are entirely made of vitrinite, mostly derived from woody tissues, with almost no other macerals such as organic constituents derived from other nonwoody tissue like spores, pollen, resin, or other oxidized constituents (i.e., fusinites) [International Committee for Coal and Organic Petrology, 2001].
+All the samples yielded values below 0.5% R_m , in the upper to lower range of lignite (Figure 4a and Figure S1 in Appendix A).
+The peak temperatures of the stratigraphically lower seven samples range between 59.5 ± 3.5 and

-A).
-The peak temperatures of the stratigraphically lower seven samples range between 59.5 $\pm$ 3.5 and 75.8 $\pm$ 6.1 °C, without a distinguishable trend upsection, yielding a mean burial temperature of 67.1 $\pm$ 5.5 °C for the lower part of the section (Figure 4a).
+75.8 ± 6.1 °C, without a distinguishable trend upsection, yielding a mean burial temperature of 67.1 ± 5.5 °C for the lower part of the section (Figure 4a).

-This lack of temperature gradient with increasing depth maybe attributed to different factors: 1) the samples were collected along a northward tilted section, hence upsection the samples migrate along the depositional profile toward thicker portions of the Siwalik sedimentary wedge.
-Equivalent spatial trend of burial temperatures were observed in the North Alpine Foreland basin [Mazurek et al., 2006]; 2) Basin modeling there (e.g.[Mazurek et al., 2006]) indicates that geothermal gradients can substantially deviate from linearity due to the lower thermal conductivity of weakly consolidated sediments at the surface as compared with the underlying basement rocks; 3) Rapid cycles of burial and exhumation of Siwalik sediments have likely prevented thermal equilibration at the scale of the basin (see example of the intramontane Angastaco Basin in NW Argentina [Coutand et al., 2006]).
-In this type of young (< 15 Ma) dynamic orogenic sedimentary basins, thermal states are transient and rapidly vary along and across-strike implying that our observations are hardly comparable with similar data collected >100 km east in Arunachal Pradesh by [Chirouze et al., 2013] and several hundreds of km west in central Nepal by [J Mugnier et al., 1995].
+This lack of temperature gradient with increasing depth may be attributed to different factors:

+- 1. The samples were collected along a northward tilted section; hence, upsection, the samples migrate along the depositional profile toward thicker portions of the Siwalik sedimentary wedge.
+Equivalent spatial trend of burial temperatures was observed in the North Alpine Foreland basin [Mazurek et al., 2006]. - 2.
+Basin modeling there [e.g., Mazurek et al., 2006] indicates that geothermal gradients can substantially deviate from linearity due to the lower thermal conductivity of weakly consolidated sediments at the surface as compared with the underlying basement rocks. - 3.
+Rapid cycles of burial and exhumation of Siwalik sediments have likely prevented thermal equilibration at the scale of the basin (see example of the intramontane Angastaco Basin in NW Argentina [Coutand et al., 2006]).
+In this type of young (<15 Ma) dynamic orogenic sedimentary basins, thermal states are transient and rapidly vary along and across strike implying that our observations are hardly comparable with similar data collected >100 km east in Arunachal Pradesh by Chirouze et al. [2013] and several hundreds of kilometers west in central Nepal by Mugnier et al. [1995].

-Thus, the maximum burial $T{peak}$ at the base of the section is significantly lower than the closure temperature of ~120 ± 20 °C apatite fission-track thermochronometry, excluding full thermal resetting of this radiometric system.
-Furthermore, the mean burial temperature of the basal sediments (67.1 ± 5.5 °C) is in the range of the lowermost thermal levels of the apatite fission-track partial annealing zone (for details, see Appendix B in SI), suggesting that minimal to no partial resetting of the thermochronometric system occurred after deposition of the base of the section and hence, mostly preserved the thermochronometric signal from the source area.
+Thus, the maximum burial T{peak} at the base of the section is significantly lower than the closure temperature of ~120 ± 20°C apatite fission track thermochronometry, excluding full thermal resetting of this radiometric system.
+Furthermore, the mean burial temperature of the basal sediments (67.1 ± 5.5°C) is in the range of the lowermost thermal levels of the apatite fission track partial annealing zone (for details, see Text S2 in the supporting information), suggesting that minimal to no partial resetting of the thermochronometric system occurred after deposition of the base of the section and hence mostly preserved the thermochronometric signal from the source area.

 3.2.
-Detrital apatite fission-track (DAFT) thermochronometry
+Detrital Apatite Fission Track (DAFT) Thermochronometry